 Toward the end of training, recruits undergo a final evaluation called Battle Stations 21.
 This 12-hour event culminates in the award of a Navy ball cap to replace the recruit ball cap that each recruit wears during training.
 The symbolic change of hats indicate their status as Sailors in the World's Finest Navy.

-Each week, the Commanding Officer of Recruit Training Command hosts an impressive Pass-in-Review ceremony that attracts more than 175,000 visitors annually.
+Each week, the commanding officer of Recruit Training Command hosts a Pass-in-Review ceremony that attracts more than 175,000 visitors annually.
 The Pass-in-Review ceremony marks a recruit's public recognition as a Sailor.

 In 1905, President Theodore Roosevelt approved the founding of Naval Station Great Lakes.
-At the time, it was unheard of -- and many people were astounded -- to have naval training be done more than a thousand miles away from any ocean.
-And it was a novel idea, at the time, to train enlisted Sailors before they got to the fleet.
+At the time, it was unheard of--and many people were astounded--to have naval training more than a thousand miles away from any ocean.
+And it was a novel idea, at the time, to train enlisted Sailors before they go to the fleet.
 Before 1881, enlisted Sailors joined the Navy and went directly to a ship.
-All their training took place underway
+All their training took place underway.

 With Capt.
 Albert Ross directing and supervising, Navy civil engineer Lt.
 George McKay and noted Chicago architect Jarvis Hunt joined forces to plan and design the original 39 buildings of Naval Training Station Great Lakes.

 Great Lakes opened its gates July 1, 1911.
 Two days later, the first recruit arrived - Joseph Gregg, of Terre Haute, Indiana.
-When he graduated with the first class of 300 Sailors, President William Howard Taft was there along with Capt.
-Ross, Mr. Hunt, Lt.
-McKay, and 10,000 civilian spectators.
+When he graduated with the first class of 300 Sailors, President William Howard Taft was there along with Ross, Hunt, McKay, and 10,000 civilian spectators.

 In 1917, the United States entered World War I. At Great Lakes tent cities sprouted up, while Sailors with skills in construction helped civilian workers build housing and training facilities.
-By the time America and its allies won the war, over 125,000 Sailors had been trained at Great Lakes.
+By the time America and its allies won the war, over 125,000 Sailors were trained at Great Lakes.

 Between the attack on Pearl Harbor and the surrender of Japan Aug.
-14, 1945, more than one million Sailors were trained at Great Lakes.
+14, 1945, more than 1 million Sailors were trained at Great Lakes.

 By 1950, the Cold War was well under way.
 Very quickly, Great Lakes was as busy as it had ever been.
 In one week in 1951 the base graduated 98 companies of recruits, matching its record in WWII.